Best Composting Toilets for Tiny Homes (2025 Guide)

 Incinerating Toilets

 Waste is burned to sterile ash using electricity or propane.
 Ideal for cold climates where composting slows down.
 They require more energy and cost more upfront, but produce minimal waste to manage.
+For off-grid setups, you'll need a robust generator system or substantial solar power capacity to operate these units effectively.

 Dry-Flush Toilets